Three steps to help you leap over your biggest fears

 1. Ask: What If I .…?

-The first step is to write down all the things that could go wrong if you made the decision and work out what you can do to prevent it from happening or repair it if it does.
+The first step is to write down all the things that could go wrong if you made the decision and then work out what you can do to prevent it from happening or repair it if it does.
 You can do this by making three columns on a piece of paper.
 In the first write ‘Define’, in the second write ‘Prevent’ and the third ‘Repair’.

 You start by writing in the Define column all the things that you think can go wrong.
 Don’t be shy here.
 Let them all flow out.